-- an undergraduate degree in nursing, social work, dietetics, occupational or physical therapy, or another related field; and
+- Undergraduate degree in nursing, social work, dietetics, occupational or physical therapy, or another related field

-- three or more years of relevant work experience, of which one year is in seniors care (applicants with less experience may be considered)
+- Three or more years of relevant work experience, of which one year is in seniors care (applicants with less experience may be considered)

 of Canada’s population is expected to be 65 and older by 2036